d-negatu/d-negatu/README.md

 ## 👋 Hello, I’m Dagmawi Negatu

 I’m a junior at Western Carolina University studying Computer Science, Mathematics, and Cybersecurity with a strong background in software engineering.
-I’m passionate about working across the stack—from systems level design to scalable cloud applications, and I’m seeking opportunities to join a team tackling complex software challenges where I can contribute and grow.
+I’m passionate about working across the stack—from systems level design to scalable cloud applications, and I’m seeking opportunities to join a team working on complex software challenges where I can contribute and grow.

 ## Tech Stack